 So you are about to travel to Russia, great!
 There are a few things you need to make sure you ticked off your to do list before you jump on the plane.
-Below are suggestions, put together by our trip designers, to help you have a smooth planning experience.
+Below are suggestions or as we call it, the Russia travel checklist, put together by our trip designers, to help you have a smooth planning experience.

 All foreigners require a valid Russian visa to visit Russia for tourist purposes.
 You should allow at least one month to secure your visa – don’t leave it to the last minute!

 There are several types of visa, but for most travellers, a tourist visa (single or double entry and valid for a maximum of 30 days from date of entry) is sufficient.